deborahmchau/alx-fe-reactjs/README.md

 - Creating my first React App
 - Modifying JSX in a Pre-built React Component
 - Creating Specific Components in a React Application
-- Creatong a User Profile Card Using Props
+- Creating a User Profile Card Using Props

 ## Author
 Deborah Mchau